Analog-Digital Quantum Computing with Quantum Annealing Processors: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge helpful discussions with Anatoly Smirnov and contributions from the D-Wave team in calibrating the processor used in this work, as well as in developing software infrastructure to enable multicolor annealing experiments through the Python-based API.
-M.Kh.~acknowledges partial support from Mitacs.
-For DAL this material is based upon work supported by, or in part by, the U. S. Army Research Laboratory and the U. S. Army Research Office under contract/grant number W911NF2310255.
+We gratefully acknowledge helpful discussions with Anatoly Smirnov, Vladimir Vargas-Calderón, Javier Toledo Marin, Humberto Munoz Bauza, and contributions from the D-Wave team in calibrating the processor used in this work, as well as in developing software infrastructure to enable multicolor annealing experiments through the Python-based API.
+M.Kh. thanks Igor Herbut and acknowledges partial support from Mitacs.
+For D.A.L., this material is based upon work supported by, or in part by, the U. S. Army Research Laboratory and the U. S. Army Research Office under contract/grant number W911NF2310255.
+G.A. was supported by the European Research Council under the European Union’s Horizon 2020 research and innovation program HERO (grant agreement no. 810451).

 \oldaddcontentsline

 \widetext

 {S\arabic{figure}} {S\arabic{equation}} {S\arabic{figure}} \makeatother